Who can adjust these settings?

 If you or another user needs to have access to all of another user’s meetings, you can set up what we call a "team."
 View this article to learn how.
 If you only need to share one meeting, you can do so manually or automatically, as described below.

-For meetings going forward, all Jump users in the account who were on the calendar event will be able to view the meeting.
+When this setting is enabled, all Jump users in the account who were on the calendar event will be able to view the meeting.
 If they aren't account owners or team admins for the meeting owner, they will have access to sync notes, but they won't be able to delete, archive, or reprocess the meeting.

 Non-meeting owners